Manaslu Circuit Trek Difficulty: What You Need to Know

 Experts say that only 20% of meeting a task is physical and 80% is mental.
 A lot has been written about how to get physically ready for a trip, but not much about how to get mentally ready.
 Here it is: these are the things we’ve learned to do to get mentally tougher and less stressed before our Himalayan trips.

-If you are a female, few more tips:
+If you are a female, here are a few more tips:

 3. Acclimatization